All Episodes

 We can tell you, judicial activism is all about getting liberal judges on the courts to institutionalize liberalism and therefore insulate it from the arena of debate, the arena of ideas and legislative debate.

-But at the same time, uh judicial review enters the picture because at the same time they want this activism, they also want these same judges never to overturn congressional action or congressional laws.
+But at the same time, judicial review enters the picture because at the same time they want this activism, they also want these same judges never to overturn congressional action or congressional laws.

 And so they have this dichotomy.

-Uh and and their judicial activism now, according to the left, is when a judge overturns the will of Congress.
+And their judicial activism now, according to the left, is when a judge overturns the will of Congress.

-That that's that's how they're getting around this.
+That's how they're getting around this.

-It's it's it's it's it's just convoluted.
+It's just convoluted.

 The point is they are on the run.

-And it's a it to me it's uh it's an indication of victory that the term judicial activism has hit home and it is harming them, and so they've had to s it in their own manner change the definition, and it has shown up in the hearings here.
+And to me, it's an indication of victory that the term judicial activism has hit home and it is harming them.

-I mean, I'm watching Ted Kennedy read and interrupt, and I realize with the pictures that I see, each inquisitor, i.e.
+I mean, I'm watching Ted Kennedy read and interrupt.

-senator, has his or her huge staff, his or her research people, his or her statement and note-takers and writers, and his or her special interest group.
+And I realize with the pictures that I see, each inquisitor, i.e. senator, has his or her huge staff, his or her research people, his or her statement and note-takers and writers, and his or her special interest group.

-On the other side of the table, you have Judge Roberts, who just sits there, one man, one brain, one memory bank.
+On the other side of the table, you have Judge Roberts, who just sits there.

-Judge Roberts' one brain is an equal match to all the brains of all the senators and all their staff and all their special interest groups and all the note takers and all the writers that they have.
+Judge Roberts' one brain is an equal match to all the brains of all the senators and all their staff and all their special interest groups and all the note-takers and all the writers that they have.

 He is who he is.

-He can show up and give a statement without notes, he can answer these questions without notes and without taking his eyes off people.
+He can answer these questions without notes and without taking his eyes off people.

 He knows his stuff.

-He has studied a little bit every day of his life, or a lot, so he hasn't had to cram.
+He has studied a little bit every day of his life or a lot, so he hasn't had to cram.

 He hasn't had to bone up.

-He hasn't had a lot of coaching, and probably hasn't needed a lot of coaching.
+He hasn't had a lot of coaching and probably hasn't needed a lot of coaching.

 And we have, let's see, one, two, three, four, five, six.

-Uh the most recent one was just a dandy.
+The most recent one was just a dandy.

-It happened right before the program started, a question that Senator Grassley asked uh about the role of judges in making law to right social wrongs.
+It happened right before the program started, a question that Senator Grassley asked about the role of judges in making law to right social wrongs.

 And it was just an absolutely brilliant answer.

-And it was shortly after that answer that Senator Kennedy showed up on CNN while Senator Grassley was still questioning Judge Roberts, and Judge Roberts was still answering questions.
+And it was shortly after that answer that Senator Kennedy showed up on CNN while Senator Grassley was still questioning Judge Roberts and Judge Roberts was still answering questions.

-Did CNN make the deal with Ted Kennedy to show up immediately after his remarks and after the press conference between the new Iraqi president and President Bush at the White House come up to the go up to the CNN booth wherever it is, and so we'll get you in here, Senator talking about the hearings while the hearings are still going on.
+Did CNN make the deal with Ted Kennedy to show up immediately after his remarks and after the press conference between the new Iraqi president and President Bush at the White House, come up to the, go up to the CNN booth, wherever it is, and so we'll get you in here, Senator, talking about the hearings while the hearings are still going on.

 While Judge Roberts is still answering questions posed by a Republican senator, Ted Kennedy is on CNN, and I couldn't hear it because the program was on, but I'll guarantee you he was expanding on the points he was trying to make questioning Judge Roberts since he bombed out in real time.

-If Senator Kennedy isn't going to sit in on the hearings, why should we?
+A question, if Senator Kennedy isn't going to sit in on the hearings, why should we?

 Greetings and welcome back, folks.